 There’s no need to pack your camera away once the cold weather and snow arrives.

-In fact, you’ll find there are endless opportunities to capture some excellent shots during the winter.
+In fact, you’ll find there are endless opportunities and ideas to capture some excellent photographs during the winter.

 However, some photographers find that it’s often difficult getting the exposure right due to the combination of grey skies and bright white snow.